-The sole apprentice of Darth Bane.
-Through Bane's new Rule of Two, the legacy of the Sith was passed down through his apprentice after they defeated Bane in combat.
+Darth Zannah was the sole apprentice of Darth Bane.
+Through Bane's new Rule of Two, the legacy of the Sith was passed down through Zannah after they defeated Bane in combat.

 - Schrödinger's Canon:

 - Zannah's Dark and Troubled Past is that during the New Sith Wars, as a child, she tagged along with her Force-sensitive cousins to join the Jedi (who were desperate for more fighters) in a campaign on Ruusan, despite herself not showing any Force affinity.
 It was only after she went missing-in-action and meeting an individual from the Force-sensitive natives of the world that her strength in the Force was strong, and though it was prophesied by her new friend that she would fall to the Dark side, Rain believed that Screw Destiny was possible.
 When the Jedi began to massacre the natives as a Mercy Kill due to the latter going mad from the local Jedi-Sith conflicts, they mistook Rain's friend as hostile and killed it, causing Rain to snap and kill them in retaliation.
-Rain took on the new identity of Zannah and met Bane shortly after, and history went from there.
+Rain then met Bane, threw away her nickname, and history went from there.

 - After defeating Bane, Zannah became the master of Darth Cognus, an Iktotchi assassin that Bane and Zannah had befriended (for lack of a better word).